ePages-de/epages-devportal/_posts/2020/2020-04-07-how-to-get-a-simple-go-app-in-a-ci-environment.md

     - cd ..
     - mage -v test:run
 ```

-Here we install Mage inside of a small Golang container to run the targets for a smoke test.
+In this definiton, we install Mage inside of a small Golang container to run the targets for a smoke test.

 The second job builds the container in the same way as on the local developer machine.

 ```yaml
 build-job:
   stage: build